-It was in early spring of 1990, about three months after the assassination of the Romanian leader Nicolae Ceausescu and his wife, Elena Ceausescu.
-A long-standing friend from the Transylvanian town of Cluj in Romania asked whether I wanted to purchase two largish companies in the furniture trade.
+In early spring of 1990, about three months after the assassination of the Romanian leader Nicolae Ceausescu and his wife, Elena Ceausescu.
+A long-standing friend from the Transylvanian town of Cluj in Romania asked whether I wanted to purchase two large companies in the furniture trade.
 Both had made furniture for well-known suppliers of furniture in Europe and Asia.
-Both companies were now bankrupt with several thousand people unemployed in two cities around Cluj in Transylvania.
+Both companies were now bankrupt, with several thousand people unemployed in two cities around Cluj in Transylvania.

 I had built a friendship with one of the Romanian employees, the head of the growing computer department, Mihael Petrescu.
 He asked me one November evening in 1991 whether I wanted to see something interesting.
-He told me to put on really warm clothes because what we intended to do would be outside.
-And we would be there for many hours.
-It was the middle of November and the icy wind coming across Ukraine and from Siberia was something one had to consider if one wanted to survive a few hours in the outdoors.
+Mihael told me to put on warm clothes because what we intended to do would be outside, and we would be there for many hours.
+It was the middle of November, and the icy wind coming across Ukraine and from Siberia was something one had to consider if one wanted to survive a few hours in the outdoors.

 The older man supplied us with Zuika, a potent plum schnaps commonly consumed in the area.
 After the short but very healthy supper, the uncle and Gabriela told us to be very careful.
-We had, as the uncle said, to make sure that we would not be caught by any of the people we were going to observe.
+As the uncle said, we had to make sure that we would not be caught by any of the people we were going to observe.

-From the house where we had left the car, we trekked for about five miles across some fields.
+We trekked for about five miles across some fields from the house where we had left the car.
 We were always watching that we stayed in the shadows of trees and hedges so that no one could see us who accidentally were outside their houses.
 We finally arrived at an orthodox cemetery, and following the instruction of Mihael, we hid behind some bushes.
 Not far from us, within less than ten yards, there were two recently dug graves.
-One of them was from a recent burial and was already occupied while the other was just the hole waiting for an occupant.
+One of them was from a recent burial and was already occupied, while the other was just the hole waiting for an occupant.
 There was no one in the cemetery at the time, and Mihael told me that we had to wait.

 Mihael said that the occupied grave was of a recently deceased local farmer.
 He had killed himself, and his sons had found him hanging in their family’s cowshed.
 His death was the final consequence of a violent sequence of events in a family tragedy.
 The private radio station in Reghin, a small town in Mureș County, Transylvania, had reported that the man had killed his brother and his elderly aunt with an ax.
 Then he had hanged himself.

-Mihael said, judging from the man’s name, Django Winterstein, he was at least half Sinti.
+Mihael, judging from the man’s name, Django Winterstein, though he was at least half Sinti.
 The Sinti, along with Romani, arrived in Romania at the end of the late Middle Ages.
 They came around 1500 from the Indian subcontinent.
-In France and Spain, they are known as the Manouche and, the late Django Reinhard a famous guitarist and Jazz musician in France is one of its members.
-In England, they are often collectively named as gypsies.
-They had brought with them various native forms of behavior dealing with extraordinary events in their often large and extended families.
+In France and Spain, they are known as the Manouche and, the late Django Reinhard, a famous guitarist and Jazz musician in France, is one of its members.
+In England, they are often collectively named gypsies.
+They had brought various native forms of behavior dealing with extraordinary events in their often large and extended families.
 They distrust the local police in solving their problems and usually dealt with those internally.

-One of the most famous stories, a giant but fascinating tale of misunderstanding and misinterpretation was written by Bram Stoker (1847-1912), a theater manager of the famous Lyceum Theatre in London.
-Stoker, a gifted writer, had not traveled much, but he had met, in London, a Hungarian writer, Turcologist and traveler called Ármin Vámbéry (1832-1913).
-The Hungarian had told Stoker dark tales from the Carpathian mountains, especially from the area around Bistrița-Năsăud, a county, and city just north of where we were.
-Stoker had placed a count, Count Dragula, into a remote castle near Bistrița and had spun his fantastic tale of vampires around the occupants of this castle.
+One of the most famous stories, a giant but fascinating tale of misunderstanding and misinterpretation, was written by Bram Stoker (1847-1912), a theater manager of the well known Lyceum Theatre in London.
+Stoker, a gifted writer, had not traveled much, but he had met, in London, a Hungarian writer, Turcologist, and traveler called Ármin Vámbéry (1832-1913).
+The Hungarian had told Stoker dark tales from the Carpathian mountains, especially from the area around Bistrița-Năsăud, a county and city just north of where we were.
+Stoker had placed a count, Count Dracula, into a remote castle near Bistrița and had spun his fantastic tale of vampires around the occupants of this castle.

 We waited another two hours in the bright but beautiful cold night.
-The temperature was well below minus ten centigrade/.
+The temperature was now well below minus ten centigrade.
 Mihael told me some stories about the Sinti and Roma people who often lived in separate villages.
-Michaels grandmother was Sinti, and he understood some Romani and Sinti though he said that his vocabulary was somewhat limited.
+Mihael’s grandmother was Sinti, and he understood some Romani and Sinti though he said that his vocabulary was somewhat limited.

 Then they opened the coffin.
-The body must have been some days in the grave because the smell from the decaying flesh was quite overwhelming.
+The body must have been some days in the grave because the decaying flesh’s smell was quite overwhelming.
 I could see the head of the deceased in the moonlight.
 The men continued to sing the same melody over and over again.
 It was like some sacred chant and sounded eerie and haunting in the moonlit night.

-Then we saw a younger man coming forward and holding a wooden stake to the body, about where the hearth of the dead person was.
+Then we saw a younger man coming forward and holding a wooden stake to the body, about where the dead person’s heart was.
 They continued to sing while the younger man held the stake.
-Then another older man had a large wooden mallet, a sort of gigantic hammer, and with one swing rammed the stake into the dead body.
+Then, another older man had a large wooden mallet, a gigantic hammer, and one swing rammed the stake into the dead body.

-There was a loud whistling sound from the gas that escaped the body when the stake had entered it.
+A loud whistling sound from the gas escaped the body when the stake had entered it.
 The smell of that gas was terrible and pungent.
-After some time and the singing of the same song, the younger man pulled the stake of the body and put it on the ground.
+After some time and the singing of the same song, the younger man pulled the body’s stake and put it on the ground.
 Some of the other men walked several times around the open coffin, still singing the same song.
-Then one of the men was saying very loudly some; what we thought was a prayer in Sinti bowing North, South, West, and East.
-With every bow, the other men sang a refrain with the same words and making the orthodox cross repeatedly.
+Then one of the men said very loudly some, what we thought was a prayer in Sinti bowing North, South, West, and East.
+With every bow, the other men sang a refrain with the same words and repeatedly made the orthodox cross.
 Then they walked several times around the coffin again.
 We no longer smelled the decaying body.
-It was probably naturally too cold, or we had gotten used to it.
+It was probably too cold, or we had gotten used to it.

 It took us about two hours to walk across the fields back to Mihael’s uncle.
-When we arrived there, the uncle and his wife had again prepared the table with all sorts of lovely goodies which Mihael’s aunt had baked while we were out at the cemetery.
+When we arrived there, the uncle and his wife had again prepared the table.
+There were all sorts of lovely goodies that Mihael’s aunt had baked while we were out at the cemetery.
 Naturally, there was more Zuika, and I was afraid to drive back to Reghin.
-In the end, both Mihael and I were pretty drunk, and Mihael’s aunt suggested that we stay in the house and sleep the alcohol off before returning to our factory in midmorning
+In the end, both Mihael and I were pretty drunk, and Mihael’s aunt suggested that we stay in the house and sleep the alcohol off before returning to our factory in midmorning.

 This story, or any part thereof, may not be reproduced without the written permission of the author.
 The scanning, uploading and distribution of the story via the Internet or in any other means, including storage in any form of information or retrieval system, without the expressed written consent of the author is illegal and punishable by law.
 The exception to this is if newspapers, magazines or other reviewers wish to quote brief passages in connection with a review.